arcadiapage/arcadiapage.github.io/_posts/2022-04-30-what-to-do-when-you-feel-like-you-re-always-chasing-the-newest-idea.md

 It's okay not to rush with your ideas because you're really not missing out.
 There's plenty more where that came from.❤️

 Just for fun, I've also created a printable to go along with this post.
 Hopefully, it'll help you to see what's great about what you're already working on.

 ![](/uploads/projectlove-screenshot.png)

 Download [project-love.pdf](/uploads/project-love.pdf "project-love.pdf")

+Also if you enjoyed this post and would like to take a piece of it with you, then don't hesistate to pick your [Pocket Full of Flowers.](https://payhip.com/b/IJcrT)